 Upon completion of the Part I training, participants are prepared to begin EMDR practice with clients.
 It is recommended that 20 hours of clinical application be done before the participant takes Part II training, which completes Basic Training in EMDR.

-- Identify the components involved in the EMDR method
+- Identify the Reprocessing Phases involved in memory reprocessing

 - Physiological overview